 However, the main differences are in the sauces’ ingredients.

-Typical Orange chicken sauce ingredientS
+Typical Orange chicken sauce ingredients

 Orange juice